 Preserving Catawba County's Natural Heritage

 Catawba County Parks is a division of Catawba County Planning, Parks and Development.
-Started in 1999, the Catawba County Parks division is relatively young and currently operates three parks (Bakers Mountain, Riverbend and St. Stephens) with a fourth park (Mountain Creek) in development.
+Started in 1999, the Catawba County Parks division is relatively young and currently operates four parks (Bakers Mountain, Mountain Creek, Riverbend and St. Stephens).

 Both Riverbend and Bakers Mountain were created using matching fund grants from the North Carolina Parks and Recreation Trust Fund (PARTF).
 The grants enabled the County to build and promote these recreational spaces using a 50% grant match, which reduced the financial burden to the local tax base.